KohaILS/koha-manual-zh-cn/source/circulation.rst

 |image578|

+You can choose which :ref:`LOST value<existing-values-label>` to set the item to with the :ref:`UpdateItemWhenLostFromHoldList` system preference.

 You can limit the results you see by using the Refine box on the left side of the page: